Encounters on the sand…

 In shallow waters soft sediments are subject to continuous reworking owing to waves, tides and currents mainly, but also to animal activities such as foraging and displacement.
 Consequently, the settlement of benthic organisms is at first sight ‘problematic’ on this unstable substrate!
 They have to grow fast, or to bury, or to develop root-like stems as do seagrasses (the only large plants living on soft sediments).

 Animals colonizing soft sediment are buried (infauna) or live at its surface (epifauna).
-A major part of them feeds on detrital particles by being deposit- or suspension feeders.
-Scavengers also occur on the sediment, feeding on decaying organisms (animals or plants).
+A major part of them feeds on detrital particles by being deposit- or suspension feeders, but scavengers also occur that feed on decaying organisms (animals or plants).
+In turn, infauna and epifauna are the preys for fish, crustaceans or mollusks passing by.

-1. Typical cup-like depressions left by the striped seabream, Lithognathus mormyrus (Linnaeus, 1758) – Sparidae
+The striped seabreamLithognathus mormyrus (Linnaeus, 1758) – Sparidae

 Geographic distribution.
 Mediterranean Sea, East Atlantic coast (Channel, North Sea, Biscay Gulf up to South Africa), Indo-Pacific Ocean, Red Sea.

 Weevers live on soft bottom; they are partly or almost completely buried (their eyes then only emerging from the sediment).
-They display a particular technique of hunting by ambush, feeding on small fishes (gobies, sand eels, anchovies) and crustaceans (shrimps, mysids) passing by.
+They display a particular technique of hunting by ambush, feeding on small fish (gobies, sand eels, anchovies) and crustaceans (shrimps, mysids) passing by.
 They use their powerful tail to pounce on a swimming prey.

 More infos in: https://en.wikipedia.org/wiki/Greater_weever, and, https://doris.ffessm.fr/Especes/Trachinus-draco-Grande-vive-637